 3. Some people will never understand that kind of loss, nor would you ever want them too!

 I've heard countless pathetic explanations of "how to get over it", when in truth you simply learn to live with it.
-People try their best but if you have ever tried to call their phone number and they don't answer or you randomly get asked for your mothers maiden name as a security question on a phone call which reminds you of them once again and this can literally change the mood of your whole day.
+People try their best but if you have ever tried to call their phone number and they don't answer or you randomly get asked for your mothers maiden name as a security question on a telephone call which reminds you of them once again; this can literally change the mood of your whole day.
 You wish people wouldn't try to understand but just to be there and listen.

 4. You never see life through naive eyes ever again